 **excluding T, V, X, Y codes

 Navel Oranges are the juicy, sweet, seedless, easy-peeling oranges you know and love from your childhood.
 If you're searching for the "classic" orange for fresh eating enjoyed for generations as a holiday gift, look no further.
 There is simply no better orange for eating out of hand.

-We ship Florida Navels November to late-January, and California Navels late-January through May.
+We ship Florida Navels November to early January, and California Navels mid-January through May.

 Navels make a perfect gift for Thanksgiving, Hannukah, Christmas and New Year.
 Like all our citrus, these delicious treats are high in vitamin C and great for your health.

 Squeezing up some fresh juice?
 Navels are a great choice!
 There's nothing as refreshing as fresh-squeezed OJ.... it really tastes nothing like the kind you get in a carton or reconstitute from a can.
 Because several oranges go into a glass of juice, it's also a concentrated source of vitamin C and healthful antioxidants, and provides a good dose of magnesium, potassium, and folate.
 Due to the unique properties of navel orange juice, however, it should be consumed within a few hours of squeezing for best quality.
 So, make sure you enjoy this special treat soon after you make it--not that this is likely to be a problem.

 Navel Oranges are available November to May.